innocenzi/laravel-vite/docs/guide/usage.md

 @tailwind utilities;
 ```

-In order to support Visual Studio Code, the development server will generate a `tsconfig.json` file (or update the existing one) with the configured aliases.
+In order to support Visual Studio Code, by default, the development server will generate a `tsconfig.json` file (or update the existing one) with the configured aliases.
 Updating them will require a proper server restart.

-Additionally, you can manually generate or update this file with the `vite:aliases` Artisan command.
+You can manually generate or update this file with the `vite:aliases` Artisan command.

 ```bash
 php artisan vite:aliases
 ```

+If you want to keep registering the aliases but not regenerate the `tsconfig.json` file, you can remove `vite:aliases` from the [`commands`](./configuration#commands) option.

 ## Static assets